 Revenue Growth & Market Exposure

-Utility business is a stable business which is very immune to the vagaries of economic fluctuations and continues to generate secure cash flow.
+The utility business is a stable business that is very immune to the vagaries of economic fluctuations and continues to generate secure cash flow.
 Given its consolidated long-term capital structure, the company enjoys investment grade credit ratings from top rating agencies.
 Strong regulated businesses also provide enough stability to cash flow which is important for dividend growth.

 |TickerKey||Ticker||Company||Sector||Industry||Score||Quote||Market Cap||P/E||FPE||EPS||Yield Raw||Yield||PayoutRatio||Payments||Dividend||Chowder||GrowthRating||IncomeRating||Tollbooth||Ambassador||Achiever||Aristocrat||King||Country||Graph|